canonical/wazuh-server-operator/docs/explanation/charm-architecture.md

 This shows there are 2 containers - the one named above, as well as a container for the charm code itself.

-All containers will have the command `/charm/bin/pebble`.
-Pebble is responsible for service management, as explained above. processes startup as explained above.

 ## OCI images

 We use [Rockcraft](https://canonical-rockcraft.readthedocs-hosted.com/en/latest/)